daggerhart/query-wrangler/README.txt

 === Query Wrangler ===
-Contributors: daggerhart, forrest.livengood
+Contributors: daggerhart
 Donate link: http://www.widgetwrangler.com/
-Tags: query, pages, widget, admin, widgets, administration, manage, views Requires at least: 3
+Tags: query, pages, widget, admin, widgets, administration, manage, views, loop Requires at least: 3
-Tested up to: 3.7.1
+Tested up to: 3.9
 Stable tag: trunk

 Query Wrangler provides an intuitive interface for creating complex WP queries as shortcodes and widgets.
 UI based on Drupal Views.

 == Description ==

-This plugin lets you create new WP queries widgets and use shortcodes for queries on your pages.
+This plugin lets you create new WP queries as widgets and use shortcodes for queries on your pages.
 It also allows you to override the way category and tag pages display.

 Query Wrangler's interface is highly intuitive way to create queries and will be second nature for any Drupal Views user.

 This plugin will bring extreme flexibility to WordPress users with its ability to create custom queries using the WP_Query class with a user interface.

-Additional Plugins

-* [Query Slideshow](http://wordpress.org/extend/plugins/query-slideshow/ "Query Slideshow") - Turn your queries into slideshows using jquery.cycle
+Supports:

+* Most post data, including meta fields
+* Taxonomy data
+* Advanced Custom Fields
+* Custom Content Type Manager
+* Some exposed filters

 Some examples of how you would use this plugin include: